-Activate only on keys: power\state Config schema: power\state: (object)
+Activate only on keys: power\state

+power state: (object)

-delay: (integer/now) Time in minutes to delay after cloud-init has finished.
+delay: (integer/string/now) Time in minutes to delay after cloud-init has finished.
 Can be now or an integer specifying the number of minutes to delay.
 Default: now.

-DEPRECATED: Use of string for this value will be dropped after April 2027.
-Use now or integer type.
+Changed in version 22.3.
+Use of type string for this value is deprecated.
+Use 'now'' or integer type.